AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Version history**

-The **Version History** feature in the Editor allows you to check the available versions of your DITA files, compare them, and revert to any version from the Editor itself.
+The **Version history** feature in the Editor allows you to check the available versions of your DITA files, compare them, and revert to any version from the Editor itself.

 In the version history, you can compare the content and metadata of the current version (which can also be a working copy) with any previous version of the same file.
 You can also view the labels and comments for the compared versions.